With the group stage of Euro 2025 nearly over, here we take a look at which players are one yellow card away from a one-game suspension.

 The Manchester United star picked up the yellow card during her cameo off the bench in England’s opener against France.

-Should Toone pick up a yellow card against Wales, she will miss the quarter-final should the Lionesses progress.
+Should Toone pick up a yellow card against Sweden, she will miss the semi-finals should England progress.

 There a number of other notable names who are one yellow card away from a suspension at Euro 2025.